 How do I know if the blocked milk duct has turned into a mastitis?

-If the blocked duct has become inflamed, the breast will be red, swollen, warm, and painful.
+If the blocked milk duct has become inflamed, the breast will be red, swollen, warm, and painful.
 When it reaches this stage, ultrasound treatment is not appropriate because heat should not be applied to

 infected areas.
 Please contact your doctor to treat the infection and allow the infection to resolve before seeking ultrasound treatment.